 In addition to the

-/mu-plugins directory that loads by default into all VIP environments, there is a dedicated
+/mu-plugins directory that loads by default into all VIP environments, a dedicated

-/client-mu-plugins directory in the root of your site git repository.
+/client-mu-plugins directory is available in the root of your site git repository.
 This directory works similarly to

 WP_CONTENT_DIR . '/mu-plugins/' in a self-hosted WordPress installation.

 /client-mu-plugins directory are installed as MU (“must use”) plugins.
 We strongly recommend that only custom (and not third-party) plugins are added to the

 /client-mu-plugins directory, depending on the preferred loading behavior.
 Specifically,

 /client-mu-plugins should be used for code that should be auto-loaded or run earlier in the WordPress load process.

 /client-mu-plugins directory will need a “loader” file in the root of this directory to require the main plugin file.